-Bedford Modern School (BMS) recognises that asthma is a widespread, serious but controllable condition and we welcome all students and staff with asthma.
-The school aims to ensure that students with asthma can and do participate fully in all aspects of school life and extra-curricular activities, through health support, liaising with students and their parents/guardians, and through staff education.
+Bedford Modern School recognises that asthma is a widespread, serious but controllable condition and we welcome all students and staff with asthma.
+The school aims to ensure that students with asthma can and do participate fully in all aspects of school life and extracurricular activities, through health support, liaising with students and their parents/quardians, and through staff education.